awsdocs/amazon-workspaces-administration-guide/doc_source/getting-started.md

 # Get Started with Amazon WorkSpaces Quick Setup<a name="getting-started"></a>

-In this tutorial, you'll learn how to provision a virtual, cloud\-based Microsoft Windows or Amazon Linux desktop, known as a *WorkSpace*, by using Amazon WorkSpaces and AWS Directory Service\.
+In this tutorial, you learn how to provision a virtual, cloud\-based Microsoft Windows or Amazon Linux desktop, known as a *WorkSpace*, by using Amazon WorkSpaces and AWS Directory Service\.

 This tutorial uses the Quick Setup option to launch your WorkSpace\.
 This option is available only if you have never launched a WorkSpace\.
 Alternatively, see [Launch a Virtual Desktop Using Amazon WorkSpaces](launch-workspaces-tutorials.md)\.